kumahq/kuma-website/app/_src/quickstart/docker-demo.md

      - targetRef:
          kind: MeshSubset
          tags:
-           kuma.io/service: gateway
+           kuma.io/service: edge-gateway
        default:
          action: Allow' | kumactl apply --file -
    ```

    This policy allows traffic from the gateway to `demo-app`.
-After applying it, you can access <http://localhost:25001>, and the traffic will reach the `demo-app` service successfully.
+After applying it, you can access <http://localhost:28080>, and the traffic will reach the `demo-app` service successfully.

 ## Cleanup